Quasi-isometry invariance of hyperbolicity in semimetric spaces, digraphs and semigroups: Introduction

 In the situation of metric spaces, in order to prove that \qis\ preserve hyperbolicity, first, it is shown that hyperbolicity is equivalent with geodesic stability and the latter is easily seen to be preserved by \qis.
 In order to prove that equivalence, one uses that both properties are also equivalent to exponential divergence of geodesics.

 In the situation of \hm\ spaces, we do no longer have equivalence between these three properties.
-More precisely, we will prove that hyperbolicity implies both other properties but neither of the other two implies hyperbolicity nor do they imply each other, see Sections~\ref{sec_DivGeo} and~\ref{sec_GeoStab}.
-Still, this is enough to prove that hyperbolicity (and geodesic stability) is preserved by \qis.
+More precisely, we will prove with a small additional geometric assumption that hyperbolicity implies both other properties but neither of the other two implies hyperbolicity nor do they imply each other, see Sections~\ref{sec_DivGeo} and~\ref{sec_GeoStab}.
+Still, this is enough to prove that hyperbolicity (and geodesic stability) is preserved by \qis, see Section~\ref{sec_QI}.
 It stays an open problem whether (exponential) divergence of geodesics is preserved by \qis.